zed-industries/docs/configuration/themes.md

 ### Accessibility in Themes

 {% hint style="warning" %}
-Many of Zed's themes currently are largely inaccessible.
-We are working on a new theme system that will address this that will launch with Zed 1.0
+Currently, many of Zed's themes are largely inaccessible.
+We are working on a new accessible theme system, which will launch with Zed 1.0
 {% endhint %}

 A11y (accessibility) in Zed will be a long project.
 Likely lasting far beyond 1.0.
 Due to GPUI being written from the ground up we don't have access to the same a11y features that Swift, Web-based apps or [insert other language] does.